-Protecting Victims of Elder Home Abuse in NYC and Westchester
+Protecting Victims of Elder Home Abuse in New York and Westchester

 Today, people are living longer, which means that many elders will require long-term care either in a nursing home or assisted living facility.
 While many facilities provide quality care to their residents, incidents of elder abuse and neglect are not uncommon.
 If you or a loved one was the victim of nursing home negligence, you may be able to obtain meaningful compensation.

-The law office of Michael LoGiudice has extensive experience fighting for victims of nursing home abuse and neglect in the greater New York area.
+The law office of Michael LoGiudice has extensive experience fighting for victims of nursing home abuse and neglect in New York including Westchester, Brewster, and Putnam County.
 We believe that all lives have value and elders deserve to be treated with dignity and respect.

 Nursing Home Abuse